akullpp/awesome-java/CONTRIBUTING.md

 # Contribution Guidelines

 Unfortunately, not every library/tool/framework can be considered.
 The aim of the list is to provide a concise list of noteworthy modern software.
-This means that suggested software is either
+This means that suggested software is:

-(a) widely recommended regardless of personal opinion
+(a) widely recommended regardless of personal opinion (e.g. 100+ Github stars)

 (b) highly discussed in the community due to its innovative nature

 (c) absolutely unique in its approach and function

 (d) a niche product that fills a gap

+(e) developer friendly (i.e has a commercial friendly license or clear pricing)

 There are two required criteria for a pull request:

 1. If an entry has a similar scope as other entries in the same category, the description must state the unique features that distinguishes it from the other entries.

-2. If an entry does not meet conditions *(a)* to *(d)* there has to be an explanation either in the description or the pull request why it should be added to the list.
+2. If an entry does not meet conditions *(a)* to *(e)* there has to be an explanation either in the description or the pull request why it should be added to the list.

 Self-promotion is frowned upon and will be reviewed critically but the suggestion will of course be approved if they criteria match.